Pierogies/contracts/README.md

 **Pierogies (PIRGS)** is a decentralized token based on the Binance Smart Chain (BSC), implementing the BEP-20 standard.
 The project aims to provide secure and efficient financial management within the Pierogies community.

+Our Vision

+Pierogies - the most transparent memecoin for investors.
+All tokens are divided into individual subcontracts and are publicly available.

 ### **Key Features**
 - **Standard BEP-20 Functions:**
   - **Transfer and Approve Functions:** Standard BEP-20 methods for managing tokens.